Phone-GWP-group

 Packaging that caters to a growing demographic

 With Veganuary here again, many individuals have adopted or are considering a meat-free diet.
-However, many businesses are also looking to veganism for 2025, ensuring their products and – crucially – their packaging are also vegan.
+However, many businesses are also looking to veganism in 2026, ensuring their products and packaging are vegan.

 But what is vegan packaging?